comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% docs column__pk_fact_billing_agreement_updates %}

-The unique key of each row in Fact Billing Agrement Updates.
+The unique key of each row in Fact Billing Agreement Updates.
 This is the same as the foreign key to the updated billing agreement.

 {% enddocs %}

 {% docs column__fk_dim_dates_first_menu_week%}

 Foreign key to dim_dates representing the monday date of the menu week each agreement had their first delivery.

 {% enddocs %}